Consideration of Deferred Action for Childhood Arrivals (DACA)

 You can check the status of your case on Case Status Online or by logging into your USCIS online account.

 There are very limited fee exemptions available.
 Your request for a fee exemption must be filed and favorably adjudicated before you file your DACA request without a fee.
 In order to be considered for a fee exemption, you must submit a letter and supporting documentation to USCIS demonstrating that you meet one of the following conditions:

-- You are under 18 years of age, have an income that is less than 150 percent of the U.S. poverty level, and are in foster care or otherwise lacking any parental or other familial support; or,
+- You are under 18 years of age, homeless, in foster care, or otherwise lacking any parental or other familial support and your income is less than 150 percent of the U.S. poverty level; or,

 - You cannot care for yourself because you suffer from a serious, chronic disability and your income is less than 150 percent of the U.S. poverty level; or,